gerekper/ganjaking/wp-content/plugins/mailoptin/readme.txt

 == Changelog ==

-= 1.2.31.4 =
-* Fixed fatal error that caused customizer not to work.

-= 1.2.31.3 =
+= 1.2.34.0 =
-* Added missing tagging supports.
+* Added more first/last name sendinblue contact attributes.

-= 1.2.31.2 =
-* Added FluentCRM integration.
+* Added Selected Users to WordPress Registered Users Integration.
-* Switched from wp_redirect to wp_safe_redirect for 302 redirects.
+* Switched to using wp_after_insert_post hook for new post notification automation.
-* Improve oauth integrations token refreshing.
+* Lazy-load chosenjs customizer options.
+* PHP 8 compatibility improvements.
+* Resolve CSS conflicts with other plugins eg shortpixel.

+= 1.2.33.1 =
+* Fixed bugs with double optin in Sendinblue integration.
+* Added filter "mo_optin_form_set_font_families_to_inherit" to make all optin font families a theme font.

+= 1.2.33.0 =
+* Added middle of content optin placement.
+* Added double-optin support to Sendinblue.

+= 1.2.32.0 =
+* Added Constant Contact API v3 which include support for custom fields.
+* Fixed issue where custom html forms caused customizer saving to fail.
+* Fixed issue where Sendinblue view in browser and unsubscribe links weren't working.
+* Added email notification when there is an email campaign error.
+* Flag GA events as nonInteractive.

 See the [changelog file](https://plugins.svn.wordpress.org/mailoptin/trunk/changelog.txt) for full change log information.